Funding Opportunities

 Irving K. Barber Learning Centre Endowment

-The Learning Centre houses UBC Library’s Art and Architecture and Planning division and the Science and Engineering division, Rare Books and Special Collections, the Chung Collection and University Archives.
+The Irving K. Barber Learning Centre supports lifelong learning at UBC.
+It embodies innovation in education and the key elements of learning and research in the 21st century: Interaction, interdisciplinary work, internationalization and information technology.
+The Learning Centre houses UBC Library’s Music, Art and Architecture division, Rare Books and Special Collections, University Archives and the Chapman Learning Commons.
 It also features Canada’s first automated storage and retrieval system (ASRS), capable of holding up to 1.8 million volumes and retrieving items in mere seconds with remote controlled hydraulic lifts.
+Funds from this endowment are used to develop programs and purchase resources for users of the Learning Centre.

 Top